dword-design/nuxt-mail/README.md

 Adds email sending capability to a Nuxt.js app.
 Adds a server route, an injected variable, and uses nodemailer to send emails.
 Works for universal mode.
 <!-- /DESCRIPTION -->

+Does not work for static sites (via `nuxt generate`) because the module creates a server route.

 <!-- INSTALL/ -->
 ## Install